AdobeDocs/campaign-classic.en/help/platform/using/privacy-requests.md

 Three namespaces are available out-of-the-box: email, phone and mobile phone.
 If you need a different namespace (a recipient custom field, for example), you can create a new one from **[!UICONTROL Administration]** > **[!UICONTROL Platform]** > **[!UICONTROL Namespaces]**.

+>[!NOTE]
+>
+>For optimal performance, it is recommended to use out-of-the-box namespaces.

 ## Creating a Privacy request {#create-privacy-request-ui}

 The **Adobe Campaign interface** allows you to create your Privacy requests and track their evolution.
 To create a new Privacy request, follow these instructions: